-12 ICC-01/09-01/11-89 with 7 annexes.
+&lt;sup>12 ICC-01/09-02/11-91 with 7 annexes.

-13 Admissibility Challenge, paras 47-66, 75-78.
-14 Admissibility Challenge, paras 14, 67-74,79; see also Reply of 16 May 2011, para.
-58. 15 Filing of Annexes of 21 April 2011.
+&lt;sup>13 Admissibility Challenge, paras 47-66, 75-78.

+&lt;sup>14 Admissibility Challenge, paras 14, 67-74,79; see also Reply of 16 May 2011, para.
+58.

+&lt;sup>15 Filing of Annexes of 21 April 2011.

-16 Filing of Annexes of 21 April 2001, para.
-4. 17 ICC-01/09-01/11-64-Anx1, p.
+&lt;sup>16 Filing of Annexes of 21 April 2001, para.
+4.

+&lt;sup>17 ICC-01/09-02/11-67-Anx1, p.
 2.

-18 ICC-01/09-01/11-89-Anx2.
+&lt;sup>18 ICC-01/09-02/11-91-Anx2.

-referred to him as "suspect", indicated his case file number, and stated where the case was pending.
-It also provided information as to the scope of the investigations and the allegations against Mr Ruto, including the location and time of the alleged criminal conduct.
-Further, it indicated that orders had been given, apparently by the authorities in charge, to start investigations against the other five persons under investigation by the Court too.
-20 9.
-In its filings before the Pre-Trial Chamber, Kenya also made legal submissions, notably on the complementarity principle and on the definition of the word "case" in article 17 (1) (a) of the Statute.21 Kenya submitted that it has the right to submit "staged report[s]" during the admissibility proceedings and that the test that had been developed and applied by other Chambers - the so called "same person/same conduct test" - was too narrow and that a broader test based on the Decision Authorising the Investigation should be applied.
+Mr Ruto, relevant to the parallel case Prosecutor v.
+Ruto et al. and indicated that orders had been given, apparently by the authorities in charge, to start investigations against the other five persons under investigation by the Court.

+9. In its filings before the Pre-Trial Chamber, Kenya also made legal submissions, notably on the complementarity principle and on the definition of the word "case" in article 17 (1) (a) of the Statute.
+Kenya submitted that it has the right to submit "staged report[s]" during the admissibility proceedings and that the test that had been developed and applied by other Chambers - the so called "same person/same conduct test" - was too narrow and that a broader test based on the Decision Authorising the Investigation should be applied.

 10. In the course of the admissibility proceedings, the Pre-Trial Chamber issued the following main procedural decisions.
-On 4 April 2011, the Pre-Trial Chamber issued the "Decision on the Conduct of the Proceedings Following the Application of the Government of Kenya Pursuant to Article 19 of the Rome Statute" (hereinafter: "Decision of 4 April 2011").22 On 2 May 2011, Pre-Trial Chamber granted Kenya's request for leave to reply by "Decision under Regulation 24(5) of the Regulations of the Court on the Motion Submitted on Behalf of the Government of Kenya" (hereinafter: "Decision of 2 May 2011").23 In these procedural decisions, the Pre-Trial Chamber put emphasis on the need to expedite the proceedings.24 No: ICC-01/09-01/11 OA 6/18 A.Mail 19 It reads: "The investigations have not been completed for various reasons that include unreliable and uncooperative witnesses.
+On 4 April 2011, the Pre-Trial Chamber issued the "Decision on the Conduct of the Proceedings Following the Application of the Government of Kenya Pursuant to Article 19 of the Rome Statute" (hereinafter: "Decision of 4 April 2011").
+On 2 May 2011, Pre-Trial Chamber granted Kenya's request for leave to reply by "Decision under Regulation 24(5) of the Regulations of the Court on the Motion Submitted on Behalf of the Government of Kenya" (hereinafter: "Decision of 2 May 2011").
+In these procedural decisions, the Pre-Trial Chamber put emphasis on the need to expedite the proceedings.

+11. Kenya also filed the "Request for Assistance on behalf of the Government of the Republic of Kenya pursuant to Article 93(1) and Rule 194"(hereinafter: "Request

+A.Mon

+&lt;sup>19 It reads: "The investigations have not been completed for various reasons that include unreliable and uncooperative witnesses.
 Some of the prominent cases include: Nakuru CID Inquiry file No 10/2008, the suspect in this inquiry is Hon William Samoei Ruto - immediate former Minister for Agriculture.
 The allegations were that, the Minister together with others from the Kalenjin community incited Kalenjin youths to commit violence against non-Kalenjins living in some parts of Rift Valley Province.
-The matter is still under investigation because there are some areas requiring further corroboration inorder [sic] to reach to a fair conclusion.", ICC-01/09-01/11-89-Anx2, pp. 2, 3.
-20 It reads under the heading "Way forward": [...] the Commissioner of Police has further directed the team to exhaustively investigate all the allegations.
+The matter is still under investigation because there are some areas requiring further corroboration inorder [sic] to reach to a fair conclusion.", ICC-01/09-01/11-89-Anx2, p.
+2, 3.

+&lt;sup>20 It reads under the heading "Way forward": [...] the Commissioner of Police has further directed the team to exhaustively investigate all the allegations.
 The team is currently on the ground conducting the investigations as directed.
 It is also reviewing all the previous inquiries and reports to assist in the investigation.", ICC-01/09-01/11-89-Anx2, p.
+4.

-4. 21 Admissibility Challenge, paras 23-34; Reply of 16 May 2011, paras 24-27.
-22 ICC-01/09-01/11-31.
+&lt;sup>21 Admissibility Challenge, paras 23-34; Reply of 16 May 2011, paras 24-27.

-23 ICC-01/09-01/11-76, paras 13-14.
+&lt;sup>23 ICC-01/09-02/11-81, paras 13-14.